g9aerospace/Minecraft-Server-Showcase/readme.md

     You can have as many manager roles as you want, separate their role ids with commas Enter the appropriate values

-    Create a whitelisted-ips.txt and place the IP addresses used by the host in it.
-One IP per line.

 4. Run the bot:

     ```